sneakyshirtballs/Pycoding_Quest/README.md

 Welcome to PyCoding Quest, where my Python coding adventure begins!
 This repository serves as my personal space for sharpening my Python skills through coding challenges I find online.

 ## How to Get Started
-1. Dive into the `solutions/` directory to explore my Python solutions.
+1. Dive into the `quest_notebook.ipynb` notebook to explore my Python solutions.
 Feel free to examine the code and provide feedback or suggestions if you'd like.
 2. Join me on this coding adventure as I continue to improve my Python skills one challenge at a time.

 ## Contributing